aclaf/flagrant/docs/explanation/grammar.md

 - Subsequent characters can be alphanumeric (`<ALNUM>`: letters or digits)
 - `value_string` is consumed only if the last option accepts values

-**Single character requirement:** Each short option name is exactly one character.
+**Single character requirement:** each short option name is exactly one character.
 Multi-character sequences like `-abc` represent clustering (multiple short options), not a single multi-character option.

-**Valid characters:** Short option names can be:
+**Valid characters:** short option names can be:

 - Alphabetic characters (a-z, A-Z) - required for first character in cluster
 - Digits (0-9) - allowed in cluster positions after the first character when explicitly defined as short option names